Task 2: Create Method findByValue()

 JobData class, find the method

-for you but contains none of the code needed to work (leave the
+for you but contains none of the code needed to work (you should leave the

-LoadData() call as the first line of the method).
+loadData() call as the first line of the method, however).
 Here are a few observations:

-- The code that you write should not return duplicate jobs.
-For example, if a listing has position type “Web - Front End” and name “Front end web dev” then searching for “web” should not include the listing twice.
+- The code that you write should not contain duplicate jobs.
+So, for example, if a listing has position type “Web - Front End” and name “Front end web dev” then searching for “web” should not include the listing twice.

 - As with

-FindByColumnAndValue()once for each column.
-Rather, utilize loops and collection methods.
+findByColumnAndValueonce for each column.
+Rather, utilize loops and collection methods as you did above.